 The team that assesses whether mainstream children and young people are entitled to receive local-authority support with the cost of home to school travel is now based at Metro.

-The latest transport policy for Leeds came into effect on the 1st December 2013.
-It is available to download from the related documents section on this page.
-Guidance notes and forms to apply for assistance with home to school travel arrangements for the academic year 2014 to 2015 are also available now.
-Use the links given on the left to view and download the appropriate document.
+The latest transport policy for Leeds came into effect on 1 September 2014.
+It is available to view from the Documents section on this page.
+Guidance notes and forms to apply for assistance with home to school travel arrangements for the academic year 2014 to 2015 are also available in the Documents section.
 We recommend you read the policy before you fill in the form.
-If you require any further information, use the Contact Us section of this page.
+If you require any further information, please email us using the Contact Us form on this page.